OpenEvalProject/evals/manuscripts/elife-87775/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/019whta54 Department of Ecology and Evolution, University of Lausanne Lausanne Switzerland
+1. Department of Ecology and Evolution, University of Lausanne Lausanne Switzerland ([ROR:019whta54](https://ror.org/019whta54))
-2. https://ror.org/04d8ztx87 Agroecology and Environment, Agroscope Zurich Switzerland
+2. Agroecology and Environment, Agroscope Zurich Switzerland ([ROR:04d8ztx87](https://ror.org/04d8ztx87))
-3. https://ror.org/03mcsbr76 Swiss Ornithological Institute Sempach Switzerland
+3. Swiss Ornithological Institute Sempach Switzerland ([ROR:03mcsbr76](https://ror.org/03mcsbr76))
-4. https://ror.org/012a77v79 Department of Biology, Lund University Lund Sweden
+4. Department of Biology, Lund University Lund Sweden ([ROR:012a77v79](https://ror.org/012a77v79))
 5. Les Ailes de l’Urga Marcilly-la-Campagne France
-6. https://ror.org/053fq8t95 Department of Biosciences, Swansea University Swansea United Kingdom
+6. Department of Biosciences, Swansea University Swansea United Kingdom ([ROR:053fq8t95](https://ror.org/053fq8t95))

 † Corresponding author

 ## Abstract

 Predator-prey arms races have led to the evolution of finely tuned disguise strategies.
 While the theoretical benefits of predator camouflage are well established, no study has yet been able to quantify its consequences for hunting success in natural conditions.
-We used high-resolution movement data to quantify how barn owls ( Tyto alba ) conceal their approach when using a sit-and-wait strategy.
+We used high-resolution movement data to quantify how barn owls (Tyto alba) conceal their approach when using a sit-and-wait strategy.
 We hypothesized that hunting barn owls would modulate their landing force, potentially reducing noise levels in the vicinity of prey.
 Analysing 87,957 landings by 163 individuals equipped with GPS tags and accelerometers, we show that barn owls reduce their landing force as they approach their prey, and that landing force predicts the success of the following hunting attempt.
 Landing force also varied with the substrate, being lowest on man-made poles in field boundaries.
 The physical environment, therefore, affects the capacity for sound camouflage, providing an unexpected link between predator-prey interactions and land use.
 Finally, hunting strike forces in barn owls were the highest recorded in any bird, relative to body mass, highlighting the range of selective pressures that act on landings and the capacity of these predators to modulate their landing force.
 Overall, our results provide the first measurements of landing force in a wild setting, revealing a new form of motion-induced sound camouflage and its link to hunting success.

 ## Introduction